 - Map.psu.edu Tours

 The Penn State campus and nearby facilities offer a variety of public maps for walks and nature exploration that observe social distancing guidelines.
-These maps feature an entire sustainability tab that highlights the Sustainability Experience and LEED Buildings on campus.
+These maps feature a sustainability tab that highlights the Sustainability Experience and LEED Buildings on campus.
 We hope you take some time to get outdoors and engage in developing a sense of appreciation for the sustainable practices in operation at Penn State.
 View tours here.

-- SI Staff or Intern Virtual Visit
+- SustainPSU Staff or Intern Virtual Visit